antoniosdaletzakis/Estimation-and-expected-sample-size-in-Simon-s-two-stage-designs-that-stop-as-early-as-possible/README.md

 It contains:
 1) The code that the data were simulated is included as well as the way that the graphs where produced.
 2) The supplementary matterial and the respective code used.

+We calculated a new estimate that is the Uniform minimum variance unbiased estimator (UMVUE) about the specific methodologic question.